open/close all folders

 - Missing Mom: She died a few years ago so he was adopted by her cousin.

-- The Stoic: Once you startle him though, he's just like any other boy.
+- The Stoic: He doesn't smile throughout the entire game.
+Once you startle him though, he's just like any other boy.

 - Trademark Favorite Food: Milk.
 His damage sprite shows that his backpack contains more milk cartons, and when he gets kidnapped, a milk carton is used to track him down.

-- You Killed My Father: To Ryouken.
-He contemplated Revenge for a while, but untimately decided against it.
+- You Killed My Father: To Dogen.
+He contemplated Revenge for a while, but ultimately decided against it.